oracolo81/custom-gutenberg-block/README.md

 # Custom Gutenberg Block Plugin

 Custom Gutenberg Block Plugin is a WordPress Plugin that allows you to create Testimonial Gutenberg blocks for your website.
+This version provides a simplified approach, accommodating only one testimonial per post type.
+However, for enhanced functionality, it's feasible to implement a more robust solution utilizing the "Repeater" field available in ACF Pro.
+This would enable the rendering of testimonials within a carousel, offering a more dynamic presentation.

 ## Features